chamberlainlondon/chamberlainlondon.github.io/_pages/home.md

 ---
 ------

 Howdy!
 My name is London and I'm a undergraduate student at [The University of Texas at Austin](https://www.utexas.edu/).
-I study economics with honors, and I'm pursuing minors in finance, computer science, and wealth management.
+I am pursuing my degree in economics with departmental honors, supported by minors in finance, computer science, and wealth management.

 I am a Wealth Management Intern and Client Liaison at The Fox Alliance Wealth Advisors.
 You can check out our website using [this link](https://www.foxalliancewealth.com/), or read about select work and personal projects [here](https://londonchamberlain.com/portfolio/).
 I hold my Series 7 and Series 66 securities registrations with LPL Financial.